 Details on Licensing

-The CARE Center’s child-based education program, ROAR, is available for license by companies, agencies, schools, and organizations.
-The curriculum package is reasonably priced and provides high-value content to educate children on personal body safety and empowering them to speak up against abuse.
+The CARE Center’s child-based education program, ROAR, is available for license by companies, agencies, schools, and organizations and provides high-value content to educate children on personal body safety and empower them to speak up against abuse.
+The licensed curriculum package includes a program guide, co-branded electronic course materials for print, and established outcome measurement tools.
+Course materials include a giant Rex with accessories, ROAR Teacher Guides, ROAR Parent Guides, ROAR posters, ROAR coloring sheets, ROAR badges, and more!